-The assessments comprises a workbook (1) an in class test (2).
+The assessments comprises a workbook (1) and coursework (2)

 Assessment 1 -The workbook specifically assesses students’ grasp of criminological research and the ability to specify the strengths, limitations and implications of particular approaches.
 The workbook will assess learning outcomes 1, 3, 4 and 6

-Assessment 2 – in-class test that assesses the student’s understanding of the material studied over the previous two semesters.
-This will cover learning outcomes 2 and 5
+Assessment 2 – coursework assesses the student’s understanding of the material studied over the previous two semesters.
+This will cover learning outcomes 2, 5 and 6